pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 NodeResourceCapacity object.
 The implementations of numeric models must handle scenarios where more resources are allocated than available.
 The DRA driver kubelet plugin must double-check that the allocated resources are still available when NodePrepareResource is called.
-If not, the pod cannot cannot start until the resource comes back.
+If not, the pod cannot start until the resource comes back.

 ### Builtin controllers